Self Worth: Feeling Inferior

 This is what I learned about Self Worth, today.
 Self worth is the belief that you have value and significance.
 My true self-worth is not based on what I do, or how I look.
 I have value, because God gave me value.

+I was made in His image.
 Christ willingly gave His life for me, even though I didn't deserve it.

 Romans 5:7-8 Now, most people would not be willing to die for an upright person, though someone might perhaps be willing to die for a person who is especially good.
+But God showed his great love for us by sending Christ to die for us while we were still sinners.

 John 15:13 There is no greater love than to lay down one’s life for one’s friends.